Russia has reopened its borders to nationals and residents of many countries, allowing tourists to visit for non-essential purposes.

 Russia started approving tourists to enter on August 1, 2020 – beginning with Tanzania, United Kingdom and Turkey.
 Then on August 15, flights resumed with Switzerland and Swiss tourists were permitted to enter Russia.
 On September 2, restrictions were lifted for Egypt, Maldives and the UAE.

-Most recently, on October 14, Russia then made allowances for Cuba, Serbia and Japan.
+On October 14, Russia then made allowances for Cuba, Serbia and Japan.

 As of September 3rd, the government has increased air traffic between the approved nations